To review your child support assessment, your special circumstances must fit under 1 or more of these 11 grounds (reasons).

 Here’s how we define the 3-year period after separation.

-• The 3-year period begins on the day the child's parents stop living together in a marriage, civil union or de facto relationship.
+- The 3-year period begins on the day the child's parents stop living together in a marriage, civil union or marriage-like relationship.

-• If the parents get back together for a total of 3 months or less, there is no break in the 3-year period.
+- If the parents get back together for a total of 3 months or less, there is no break in the 3-year period and it may be ignored.

 Reasonable re-establishment costs

-Re-establishment costs can include buying a house, furniture, whiteware, household appliances, paying a rental property bond and removal costs.
+Re-establishment costs can include buying a house, furniture, whiteware, household appliances, paying a rental property bond and moving costs.
 These costs need to be actual and reasonable given your circumstances.

 In myIR, as well as your application for a review, we'll ask you for details about your situation and costs.